pduong987/Bat_and_Bun_restaurant/README.md

 <details>
   <summary>Admin Dashboard(Order List)</summary>

-  <p>Changes made: Swapped with Menu List as it is more make sense for admin to see Order List as soon as they log in.
+  <p>UPDATE: Swapped with Menu List as it makes more sense for admin to see Order List as soon as they log in.
 Using Material UI Data Grid instead of displaying each order in table format so order status updates on multiple orders can be made without having to navigate to a different page.</p>

   ![NEW Order List Wireframe](./docs/admin-order-list-page-new.jpeg)
 </details>